chenning2011/qacOutliers/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of qacOutliers is to detect multivariate and univariate outliers using seven different methods.
-This package consolidates methods from multiple different R packages and makes them more easily accessible.
+The goal of qacOutliers is to detect univariate and multivariate outliers for a variety of methods.
+This package consolidates methods from a range of R packages and makes them more easily accessible.
+Additionally, original methods for visualizing the results are provided.

 ## Installation